freealise/freealise.github.io/README.md

 train AI on Sefaria -> blog [sefaria, opensiddur]<br/>
-can be secular [project gutenberg]
+can be secular and assist a writer or make IF [project gutenberg]